eosswedenorg/thalos-docs/docs/installation/docker.md

 # Docker

 Do you want to run Thalos in a container?
-No problem as Thalos provides official docker images to get you going in no time.
+No problem as Thalos provides official Docker images to get you going in no time.

 The images can be found [here](https://github.com/eosswedenorg/thalos/pkgs/container/thalos)